linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 #### Common Features of an MDM Solution

-- Pushing out OS, app and firmware updates
+- Pushing out OS, app, and firmware updates
 - Enrolling in authentication systems
 - Enforcing security policy for mobile applications
 - Using GPS to locate devices